Q&A

 Whereas the project will embrace new concepts of greenery enlisting various green elements such as grass, shrubs, and flowering plants in addition to trees that will grow larger, we will also consider detailed plans going forward in seeking to maintain green spaces that visitors to the site will appreciate.

-In seeking to preserve the Four Rows of Ginkgo Trees going forward, we will review options with respect to remedial measures and other such actions that will restore the health of the ginkgo trees to their condition prior to the start of baseball stadium construction, based on findings of the research and enlisting feedback from arborists.
+In seeking to preserve the Four Rows of Ginkgo Trees going forward, we will review options with respect to remedial measures and other such actions that will restore the health of the ginkgo trees to their condition even prior to the start of the new baseball stadium construction, based on findings of the research and enlisting feedback from tree doctors and other experts.

 As such, what initiatives are being implemented to preserve the ginkgo trees?